dpavlin/linux-gpio-pinout/README.md

-i2c-usersapce/ contains random i2c userspace device drivers
+[i2c-userspace](i2c-userspace/) contains random i2c userspace device drivers

-If you get following error when using armbian-add-overlay

-Missing dtc compiler in kernel headers directory.
-Please reinstall the kernel headers package

-then you are missing /lib/modules/$(uname -r)/build/scripts/dtc/dtc
+`i2c-tracing.sh` is script which shows example how to use i2c tracing.
+This is software-only alternative to logic analyzer if you are debugging i2c communication.

+## device tree compiler

 For overlay to work on 4.17 kernels you need recent dtc compiler from:

 	git clone https://git.kernel.org/pub/scm/utils/dtc/dtc.git